Open Accessibility Menu

 How to Diagnose Heart Failure

-Your doctor may perform a variety of tests to diagnose and categorize your heart failure.
+Your doctor may recommend a variety of tests to diagnose and categorize your heart failure.
 These may include a physical exam, lab tests, an echocardiogram and heart catheterization.
 Along with these tests, your symptoms and medical history are also considered when deciding on the best course of treatment for you.

 How to Treat Heart Failure